- The Pack

 You can play Klaverjassen online at VIP Klaverjas.

 At GameDuell you can play Klaverjassen online for fun or real money.

 Knipsoft has produced a Klaverjas app for Android or iOS.

 On the Kaartspellen online site, you can play Klaverjas on line against three computer opponents.

-At patiencespelen.nl you can play three versions of Klaverjassen online against computer opponents.
+At patiencespelen.nl you can Klaverjassen (three versions) or Kraken online against computer opponents.